rockyhotas/rockyhotas.github.io/_posts/2022-04-30-freebsd-package-upgrades-with.markdown

 Generating gdk-pixbuf modules cache
 ```

-This is an example of a successful procedure, with some packages upgraded.
-However, sometimes the upgrade is preceeded by an error message of this kind:
+This is a successful procedure.
+Sometimes instead an error message of this kind is printed:

 ```
 $ uname -a